Homebrew/homebrew-bundle/Readme.md

 [Homebrew-cask](http://github.com/caskroom/homebrew-cask) is optional and used for installing Mac applications.

+## Install

+You can install as a homebrew tap:

+    $ brew tap andrew/homebrew-brewdler

+then use the following command to run it:

+    $ brew brewdler

+or if you install via rubygems:

+    $ gem install brewdler

+then use the following command to run it:

+    $ brewdle install

 ## Usage

-Install using rubygems:

-    $ gem install brewdler

-then create a `Brewfile` in the root of your project:
+Create a `Brewfile` in the root of your project:

     $ touch Brewfile